SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 ## Simple ERD diagram example

 Here is a simple ERD diagram with Mermaid.
-In this example I am modelling the JSON used to add a topping, but with an eye to database support (ie, "FK" and "UK").
+In this example I model the JSON used to add a topping, but with an eye to eventual database support (ie, "FK" and "UK") as well as help the API implementation do the right thing.

-I typically use these to:
+I typically use ERD diagrams to:
 - Do the classic thing of describing SQL tables and their relationships
 - Visually represent JSON to explain the properties